Does Checking My Credit Score Lower It?

 Whether it’s a new application or a request for a credit limit increase, many of the situations that can lead to a hard inquiry are the result of a creditor responding to an action you took.

-- You apply for a new loan, a line of credit or credit card, and a business pulls your credit report.
+- You apply for a new loan, a line of credit or a credit card, and a business pulls your credit report.

-- A business credit card application may also lead to an inquiry on your personal credit reports.
+- You apply for a business credit card, which may also lead to an inquiry on your personal credit reports.

 - You request a credit line increase on one of your accounts.